 Beans: White, green, flageolet, peas

-Vegetables: Spinach, asparagus, tomatoes, zucchini (in South), winter squashes, celery, celeriac, turnips, leeks, endive, chicory, herbs
+Vegetables: Spinach, asparagus, zucchini (in South), winter squashes, celery, celeriac, turnips, leeks, endive, chicory, herbs

 Fruit: Apple, pear, berries, currants, peaches, cherries